-NGC 6503 was observed on 27 February 1996 with the VLA in C configuration.
+NGC 6503 was observed on 1996 February 27 with the VLA in C configuration.
 There were 127 spectral channels separated by 24.4 kHz (5.15 km s-1) centered on 26 km s-1 heliocentric radial velocity.
 The sources used for bandpass shape and absolute flux density calibration were 3C286 and 3C48, and were observed at the beginning, middle, and end of the session for a total of about 43 minutes.
-The total integration time on NGC 6503 was a little more than 500 minutes, interspersed every 50 minutes or less with 2-minute observations of the 2.0-Jy amplitude and phase calibrator 1800+784.
+The total integration time on NGC 6503 was a little more than 500 minutes, interspersed every 50 minutes or less with 2 minute observations of the 2.0 Jy amplitude and phase calibrator 1800+784.
 The observing setup is summarized in Table 2.

 All data reduction was done in the AIPS software package (Greisen 2003).
-After deleting $\sim 2\%$ of the data for various reasons such as scan startup problems and spurious amplitudes and phases, the amplitude and phase calibrations were applied to NGC 6503 (and 1800+784).
+After deleting $\sim\!2\%$ of the data for various reasons such as scan start-up problems and spurious amplitudes and phases, the amplitude and phase calibrations were applied to NGC 6503 (and 1800+784).
 The bandpass shapes were determined from the 3C286 and 3C48 observations, interpolated in time, and applied to NGC 6503 and 1800+784.
-Five channels exhibiting weak Galactic HI absorption were flagged in 3C48, and the bandpass was interpolated across them before being applied to the data.
+Five channels exhibiting weak Galactic H I absorption were flagged in 3C48, and the bandpass was interpolated across them before being applied to the data.

-The 0.76-Jy quasar 1748+700, in the same beam as NGC 6503, dominates the data in all continuum channels.
-To separate the continuum and line signals, the data for NGC 6503 were phase shifted to the quasar position and straight lines (with slope) were fit to the spectrum of the real and imaginary parts of each visibility sample using a total of 50 channels from the band edges which were judged to be both free of line signal and bandpass edge effects.
-A line-only dataset was produced by subtracting the fits from the visibility data and shifting back to the original phase center, while the best-fitting continuum values at the band center were adopted as the continuumonly dataset.
-A task similar to the one used is described by Cornwell, Uson, & Haddad (1992).
+The 0.76 Jy quasar 1748+700, in the same beam as NGC 6503, dominates the data in all continuum channels.
+To separate the continuum and line signals, the data for NGC 6503 were phase shifted to the quasar position and straight lines (with slope) were fitted to the spectrum of the real and imaginary parts of each visibility sample using a total of 50 channels from the band edges which were judged to be both free of line signal and bandpass edge effects.
+A line-only data set was produced by subtracting the fits from the visibility data and shifting back to the original phase center, while the best-fitting continuum values at the band center were adopted as the continuum-only data set.
+A task similar to the one used is described by Cornwell et al. (1992).

-All imaging and deconvolution were done with the AIPS program IMAGR using a tempered uniform weighting ("robust weighting", Briggs et al. (1999)).
+All imaging and deconvolution were done with the AIPS program IMAGR using a tempered uniform weighting ("robust weighting," Briggs et al. 1999).
 The point-source response was nearly circular.
-We used IMAGR's multi-scale Clean algorithm to deconvolve the synthesized beam from both the continuum and line datasets.
-Because this functionality has not yet been thoroughly described in the literature, we discuss it in detail in Appendix A. The final image properties are summarized in Table 2.
+We used IMAGR's multi-scale Clean algorithm to deconvolve the synthesized beam from both the continuum and line data sets.
+Because this functionality has not yet been thoroughly described in the literature, we discuss it in detail in the Appendix.
+The final image properties are summarized in Table 2

-The continuum was imaged over an area approximately 2.5° in diameter in order to cover both the primary beam and the first outer sidelobe of the individual VLA antennas.
+The continuum was imaged over an area approximately 2.5 in diameter in order to cover both the primary beam and the first outer sidelobe of the individual VLA antennas.
 A few more distant regions surrounding nearby NVSS sources (Condon et al. 1998) were also included.
 The area was imaged in 55 facets (Cornwell & Perley 1992) in order to avoid wide-field distortions.
-The deconvolution was performed with a multi-scale Clean using Gaussian model sources with full-width halfmaximum (FWHM) sizes of 0", 36", and 108", and Cleaning was stopped when the peak residual in each facet fell below a flux density cutoff of 0.21, 0.42, and 1.7 mJy/beam, respectively.
-The "bias" parameter controlling the facet Cleaning order was b = 0.62 (see Appendix A).
+The deconvolution was performed with a multi-scale